dori-dev/phonebook/README.md

 # PhoneBook
-PhoneBook application to manage phone numbers.
+Phonebook application to manage phone numbers.

 #
 ## How to Use